Litecoin Wallet Reviews – Top NZ Wallets to Use

 What is a Litecoin Wallet and Why do I Need One?

 A Litecoin wallet forms what is essentially your very own Litecoin bank account.
 A wallet stores coins you own.
 More importantly, wallets are used to send and receive new Litecoin transactions.
-Here, we’ll look at the best Litecoin wallets to consider using in 2020.

 Create a Free Litecoin Paper Wallet

 For new to market Litecoin investors, Litecoin paper wallets represent an easy, free way to create a Litecoin wallet in seconds.
 Users can start by visiting https://liteaddress.org.
 After following easy on-screen instructions, site visitors are provided with a printable Litecoin wallet with a public and private key.

 When buying Litecoin on an exchange like Easy Crypto, paper wallet users enter their public key address details.
 If a public key is entered correctly, LTC coins are deposited into wallets accordingly.

 - Creating a Litecoin paper wallet is completely free.